ietf-tools/rfced-www/client/content/authors/rfc-style-guide.md

 ## Updates to the RFC Style Guide

-The following style issues have been raised with the RFC Production Center since [RFC 7322, “RFC Style Guide”](/info/rfc7322/) was published.
+The following style issues have been raised with the RFC Production Center since [RFC 7322, "RFC Style Guide"](/info/rfc7322/) was published.
 This page reflects current usage.
 These will be considered for inclusion in a future RFC (current revision draft in [GitHub](https://github.com/rfc-editor/draft-rfc-editor-7322bis)).

-The following style issues have been raised with the RFC Production Center since [RFC 7322, “RFC Style Guide”](/info/rfc7322/), has been published.
+The following style issues have been raised with the RFC Production Center since [RFC 7322, "RFC Style Guide"](/info/rfc7322/), has been published.
 These will be considered for the greater Style Guide when it is revised.
 Note that a revision draft is in [GitHub](https://github.com/rfc-editor/draft-rfc-editor-7322bis).
 This page will be updated to reflect current usage.

 Note that the RFC Production Center follows these guidelines but will edit and ask questions as needed.